Xeonzilla/tessera-ui.github.io/docs/en/components/progress.md

 ## Arguments

 - `args: ProgressArgs`
   This argument configures the style of the `progress` component.
-Use `ProgressArgsBuilder` to construct it.
+You can use `ProgressArgsBuilder` to construct it.

 ## Preview